Vegas Vacation: Production

 Vegas Vacation is the fourth film in the Vacation series.
 John Hughes wrote the first and third films, and received credit for the second, but had no involvement with Vegas Vacation.
-He had shown dissatisfaction with how the series had essentially turned into a star vehicle for Chevy Chase, and noted that Warner Bros. never told him about Vegas Vacation, only hearing about it by reading a trade magazine.
+He had shown dissatisfaction with how the series had essentially turned into a star vehicle for Chevy Chase, and noted that Warner Bros.
+Pictures never told him about Vegas Vacation, only hearing about it by reading a trade magazine.
 When approached by disappointed fans, Hughes insisted that he "had nothing to do with it!"
 Vegas Vacation was written by television film writer Elisa Bell and directed by Stephen Kessler, marking their feature film debuts.

 Before Las Vegas was chosen as a setting, Chase thought of an idea in which the Griswolds become stranded on an island, similar to the Swiss Family Robinson story.
 A few months before filming started, it was reported that Vegas Vacation would involve the Griswolds staying at a fictional Wally World megaresort, named after the theme park in the original film.
 Matty Simmons produced earlier films in the series, and was also attached to Vegas Vacation as a producer early on, before resigning: "I was at an impasse with one of the executives on the movie and we just couldn't agree on anything.
 I sat there for months and finally I said 'Here, go make the movie.'"
 Simmons was instead credited as an executive producer.
 Chase had starred in several poorly received films in the years leading up to Vegas Vacation.
 Kessler said of the film, "I really wanted to make it a return to the old Chevy Chase that I loved, but for various reasons, it didn't work," stating further that "there was too much studio involvement."

 Ethan Embry and Marisol Nichols became the fourth different set of actors to play the Griswold children, Audrey and Rusty.
 This fact is referenced early in the film when Clark Griswold comments that he hardly recognizes his children anymore.
 Brittany Murphy was originally cast to play Audrey, but turned down the role.
 Nichols did not think she would be cast due to her Latina heritage and the fact that she had never acted in a film before.
 She auditioned repeatedly for three months before receiving the part.